antmicro/topwrap/docs/source/developers_guide/fusesocbuilder.md

 # add source of the top file
 fuse.add_source('top.v', 'verilogSource')

-# specify the names of the Core file and the directory where sources are stored
+# specify the names of the core file and the directory where sources are stored
 # generate the project
 fuse.build('build/top.core', 'sources')
 ```